 The club is a branch of the British Sub-Aqua Club (BSAC), and governed according to a constitution.
-It is run by a committee that is elected by the membership each year at our Annual General Meeting in October.
+It is run by a committee that is elected by the membership each year at an Annual General Meeting in October.

-Any paid-up member can stand for election to the committee but, as a branch of the BSAC, the positions of Chairman, Secretary, Treasurer, and Diving Officer are only open to BSAC members.
-Training, Boat, and Equipment Officers are now also elected members of the committee but are responsible to the Diving Officer.
+Any paid-up member can stand for election to the committee but, as a branch of the BSAC, the positions of Chairman, Secretary, Treasurer, and Diving Officer are only open to diving members.
+Training, Boat, and Equipment Officers are also elected members of the committee, and are responsible to the Diving Officer.

 Each committee member has a particular area of responsibility within the club.
 The committee meets roughly once a month, at a committee member's house.
 If you would like to help out or get more involved, come and talk to a committee member and find out what it's all about - we can always do with more hands to help run things!

 Oversees the general operation of the club and keeps us all in order at club and committee meetings.
 However a strong and capable committee, makes this an easy job.

 The Diving Officer (DO) is responsible for all diving-related activity, overseeing safety and training, and for supporting business such as equipment and the boat.